-We are reaching another milestone with ProtonDB: we are very close to 7000 Windows games confirmed to be working out of the box with Proton on Linux.
+We are reaching another milestone with ProtonDB: it looks like we are very close to 7000 games confirmed to be working out of the box with Proton.
 The charts says it all:

-In other words, for every Windows game out there, there’s a coin flip chance that it will work just as well on Linux.
-That’s pretty good, while there are still some recurring known issues in the other half of games coming out, typically:
+In other words, for every Windows title out there, there’s a coin flip chance that it will work just as expected on Linux.
+That’s pretty good, while there are still some knows minor issues in several games coming out, typically:

 - Movie files within games not playing as expected